IronPDF for Node.js - Create, Edit, and Read PDFs in Node.js Scripts

 npm install @ironsoftware/ironpdf-engine-macos-arm64

-IronPDF will attempt to download and install the correct binary for your system automatically when your Node.js project runs for the first time.
+(IronPDF will attempt to download and install the correct binary for your system automatically when your Node.js project runs for the first time.
 However, in some cases, this action may be blocked by the machine.
-In such cases, you will need to install the binary using the commands provided above.
+In such cases, you will need to install the binary using the commands provided above.)

 4. Apply a License Key (optional): In your Node.js project, set the IronPdfGlobalConfig.licenseKey property with a valid license key to use IronPDF:

-import {IronPdfGlobalConfig} from "@ironsoftware/ironpdf";
+import { IronPdfGlobalConfig } from "@ironsoftware/ironpdf";

 (async () => {

-// Input the license key
+// Create a configuration object with the license key

 const IronPdfConfig = {